fhircast/sandbox.js/README.md

 This sandbox (sandbox.js) implements the standard using JavaScript and Node.js.

+If you are a C#/.net developer, you may prefer to use the [FHIRcast sandbox](https://github.com/fhircast/sandbox).
 The following deployments are supported:

 * HUB (server and client): https://hub-fhircast.azurewebsites.net/